NREL/openstudio-standards/test/necb/building_regression_tests/resources/space_types_data/readme-iterative-regression-test.md

 In every iteration but the first one, the first X items from the previous iteration's items list are kept.
 This X value is refered to the buffer sized, and can be visualised as a sliding window.
 This design choice is intended to help isolate problematic space types if there is a test failure.

 The loop ends when every space type appears in at least one iteration, and the test set output is generated.

 # Additional notes

 Currently the EdgeCaseGeometry regression test files produce inconsistent test results.
-This is problematic, as they output test failures.
-The issue is likely linked to the test file itself, as it uniquely uses dynamic methods, which is not used anywhere else.
-Therefore, it's probably the cause of the error.
+The issue is likely linked to the dynamic methods in the test files, which look like define_method files.

-Trying a different approach should work, as every other aspect of the test has been tested independently, and seems to be working fine.
-The test set generation files, as well as the helper methods described in the sections above are working without issues.

-TODO: Try creating a set of test files, similarly to the current regression test files for the archetype buildings.
-This will probably solve the error, as the existing tests produce consistent results.
-If possible, add a logging system if there is an error with a test.

-Another unrelated TODO: If time allows it, try making it so the python generation files are generated in a different folder than the current test-set files.
-This would make it so the python code doesn't overwrite any current files, although they should remain identical anyways.
-Maybe make it so the python code creates a temporary directory in that would be in .gitignore, and that the test-set and names files should be only added manually to the repository?
+TODO: A current fix is to use automatically generated files.
+These can be found under test\necb\building_regression_tests\iterative_tests. **They need to be tested**.
+If there are syntax errors, take a look at test\necb\building_regression_tests\resources\generate_tests.py, and correct the errors there, then the files again.

+To execute the python script, use the command
+$ python generate_tests.py

+TODO: Another potential fix for this is to add the setup() method in every dynamically created method.
+This is shown in the file test\necb\building_regression_tests\tests\test_necb_bldg_EdgeCaseGeometry_NECB2011_Electricity_potential_fix.rb.
+This fix has not been tested, so please try it.